· min · 2445

 Broad-billed Tody

 Smaller than your fist.
-Emerald green body.
-Massive personality.
-Sits on low branches like it owns the forest - which, in a way, it does.
+Emerald-green body.
+Enormous personality.
+It sits on low branches like it owns the forest - which, in a way, it does.

-The Broad-billed Tody (Todus subulatus) is endemic to Hispaniola.
-Nowhere else on Earth.
-And unlike shy rainforest birds that hide in the canopy, Todies sit right there at eye level, watching you back.
+The Broad-billed Tody (Todus subulatus) is endemic to Hispaniola, found nowhere else on Earth.
+And unlike shy rainforest birds that hide in the canopy, Todies sit right at eye level, watching you back.

 What makes them irresistible:

-• Size: 4 inches.
-Weighs less than a AA battery.
+• Size: about 4 inches, weighing less than a AA battery

-• Sound: Rapid “toot-toot-toot” like a tiny machine gun
+• Sound: a rapid “toot-toot-toot” like a tiny machine gun

 Hummingbirds - Faster Than Your Eyes